kbase/kbase-ui/docs/development-setup.md

 ### Install self signed cert

+> TODO: this should be part of provisioning

 All services are typically operated over https, so we set up even the development environment for https.
 For local development a self-signed certificate is adequate, even if it does cause the browser to complain.

 ```